AngelPerales10/Soundspot/readme.md

 <br>
 <img src=".\webshortcut\files\command.png" alt="image" width="auto" height="auto">
 <br>
-For more info, and more customization options on how your songs are displayed, visit the [Navidrome Documentation](https://www.navidrome.org/docs/usage/)
+For more info, and more customization options on how your songs are displayed, visit the [NavidromeDocumentation](https://www.navidrome.org/docs/usage/) .

 ---
 ### Installation and Usage Without Server